The scanner finished its third sweep and chimed.

 "Sure."

 She crossed her arms.
 The leather of her jacket made the small unhappy sound it made when she crossed her arms.
 He had heard the sound a thousand times in their lives.
-She did not believe him and was not going to pretend to.
+That was her I don't believe you posture, worn without apology.

 The door of the ward swung open before either of them had to commit.

 Iris Calder came in with a datapad in one hand and the look of someone who had not slept since the surface broke.
 The scars on her forearms caught the overhead light.
-Her dark-gray sleeves were rolled up the way she rolled them when she did not feel like dealing with the cuffs.
+Her dark-gray sleeves were rolled up the way she wore them when cuffs had lost the argument.

 "Listen up."